mgmoghaddam/Review/README.md

 # Review Test Application

-An example Application to show the relations between Providers, Products, Users and reviews.
+An example Application to show the relations between Providers, Products, Users and Reviews.

 ## API Reference for User